Subspecialty Certifying Exam

 - Be sure to supply an accurate email address as part of the application process.
 Please notify ABOG of any change in this address, as the approval (or not) to sit for the certifying exam will be sent to you at the email address provided.

-- During the application process, a Verification of Hospital Privileges Form will print automatically.
-This form must be signed and faxed to the ABOG office.
+- During the application process, a completed Verification of Hospital Privileges Form will be required.
+This form can be accessed from your ABOG personal page and must be signed and emailed or faxed to the ABOG office.

 - Following submission of the online application form, payment of the appropriate fee, and receipt of the Verification of Hospital Privileges Form, your application will be considered in accordance with the requirements in effect for that year.